How Are Pets Good for Your Health?

 Pets and mental health

 Research shows people managing anxiety or depression can significantly benefit from pet companionship.
+Their mere presence can induce feelings of calmness and relaxation.
 In some cases, the improvements can be dramatic.

 “Normal, day-to-day activities that at one time seemed daunting to them will then seem much more manageable when they have a pet in their life,” Dr. Liu says.
 “Companion animals can be life changing.”